radicle-dev/radicle-upstream/docs/development.md

 * [`cargo-watch`](https://github.com/watchexec/cargo-watch#install)
 * [`cmake`](https://cmake.org/download/)
 * Dependencies of [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements)
+* Latest version of [`rad` CLI][rc]

-## Running Upstream from source
+## Running Upstream in development

-To start Upstream run `yarn start`.
+To start Upstream for development run `yarn start`.
+For more advanced use cases see the section below on running multiple Upstream instances simultaneously.

 Running Upstream with `yarn start` will use `<repo_root>/sandbox/lnk_home` as the default `LNK_HOME` value to isolate your development state.
 To reset the